cran-task-views/Agriculture/draft_agricultural_ctv.md

 ### Plant pathology

   [epifitter][] provides functions for analysis and visualization of plant disease progress curve data. [epiphy][] is a toolbox for analyzing plant disease epidemics.
-It provides a common framework for plant disease intensity data recorded over time and/or space. [hagis][] provides functions for analysis of plant pathogen pathotype survey data.
+It provides a common framework for plant disease intensity data recorded over time and/or space. [hagis][] has functions for analysis of plant pathogen pathotype survey data.
 Functions provided calculate distribution of susceptibilities, distribution of complexities with statistics, pathotype frequency distribution, as well as diversity indices for pathotypes.
-Populatios with mixed clonal/sexual reproductive strategies can be analyzed with [poppr][], which has population genetic analysis tools for hierarchical analysis of partially clonal populations. [ascotraceR][] can simulate an Asochyta blight infection in a chickpea field following the model developed by [Diggle et al (2002)](https://doi.org/10.1094%2FPHYTO.2002.92.10.1110)).
+Populations with mixed clonal/sexual reproductive strategies can be analyzed with [poppr][], which has population genetic analysis tools for hierarchical analysis of partially clonal populations. [ascotraceR][] can simulate an Asochyta blight infection in a chickpea field following the model developed by [Diggle (2022)](https://doi.org/10.1094%2FPHYTO.2002.92.10.1110)).
+Stochastic disease modelling of plant pathogens incorporating spatial and genetic information can be done with [landsepi][].

 ### Rural sociology